Allergic To Your Air Conditioning System?

 What about your air conditioning system?

-Aside from cleaning your air conditioning system regularly or updating you old air conditioning system, the NHS also recommend over the counter treatments such as oral Antihistamines.
-Furthermore, make sure you regularly wash all you bed linens and towels.
+Aside from cleaning your air conditioning system regularly or updating your old air conditioning system, the NHS also recommend over the counter treatments such as oral Antihistamines.
+Furthermore, make sure you regularly wash all your bed linens and towels.